-Telephone or in-person exit interviews can be conducted once the employee resigns to find out why s/he is leaving.
+Telephone or online exit interviews can be conducted once the employee resigns to find out why s/he is leaving.
 These exit interviews help identify what was working for that employee in the organization and on the job and what was not.
 Were there issues with the job itself or were the issues related to supervision, pay, working conditions, limited promotability or organizational culture?

 Surveys, or questionnaires, may be used to assess overall employee satisfaction and morale.
 Attitude surveys can be administered to find out what employees think about their workplace.
 Such surveys gather information on multiple employment variables including pay, benefits, working conditions, professional development, communication throughout the organization, foodservice, parking, opportunities to voice ideas, supervision, and relationships with managers.

 Surveys can gather information about what is meaningful to employees, what they need to support their work.
 Surveys can also gather data that, once analyzed, are used to establish benchmarks to which future behaviors and feedback can be compared.
 Of course, research companies often gather survey data from multiple organizations to establish benchmarks that are used within and/or across industries.

 Surveys that gather information about salary, for example, can help establish industry standards for salary expectations and productivity in a specific geographic region or across the globe.

 Once feedback has been gathered, whatever the format, those who participated expect that something will be done based on their feedback.
 When companies take the time to create surveys and employees take the time to respond, the very least that can be done is to disseminate results to the appropriate stakeholders.